Worried about the 1st day of preschool? Here’s how to have it tear-free!

 I set the alarm on my phone to make sure I won’t miss the end of class.
 I promised I would be there when he came out so I had to make good on that promise.

-THE END OF 1ST DAY
+THE END OF FIRST DAY OF PRESCHOOL

 1. Make sure you’re on time for school pick-up.